 Seal access to the island is principally from a beach on the northeast coast.
 Once seals have gained access, there are no further substantial geographical impediments to their more extensive travel over the island.
 Groups of seals have been observed near the summit.
 Destruction of swards of Deschampsia was first reported in 1988.
-At the time of the most recent inspection of the island (February 2011), it was observed that the most luxuriant areas of Deschampsia and Colobanthus on the northern and north-western slopes had not yet been affected.
-Accessible areas of vegetation in the eastern and north-eastern sides of the island, particularly Polytrichum and Chorisodontium moss banks, have been severely damaged by Antarctic fur seals.
+During earlier inspections of the island, it was observed that the most luxuriant areas of Deschampsia and Colobanthus on the northern and north-western slopes had not yet been affected.
+Accessible areas of vegetation in the eastern and north-eastern sides of the island, particularly Polytrichum and Chorisodontium moss banks, had been severely damaged by Antarctic fur seals.
 In some eastern and north-eastern areas that have been heavily impacted by fur seals, Deschampsia and Colobanthus have either been damaged or have died, but at less impacted locations at higher altitudes, these plants continue to grow and may be increasing their abundance and extending their distribution range on the island (see Map 3).
+During the most recent inspection, no fur seals were observed on the island.